huonw/huonw.github.io/_posts/2015-03-17-rust-infrastructure-can-be-your-infrastructure.md

 the moment, [Buildbot](http://buildbot.net/) and [Travis CI](https://travis-ci.org/).

-Barosl tells me that he is planning Homu-as-a-service, so it is likely to get even simpler in future.
+Barosl tells me that he <s>is planning</s> has released [Homu-as-a-service](http://homu.io), so <s>it is likely to get even simpler in future</s> adding it to your project is easy and we live in the future.

 Even if you don't need the test handling, Homu is still useful: the queue pages are nice pull request summary panels, especially since